We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Read our full review of Uqora, a company that focuses on developing natural supplements for UTI prevention.

-Why are women at a higher risk for UTI?
+Why are females at a higher risk for UTIs?

 People with female reproductive organs are at a